massung/CHIP-8/README.md

 CHIP-8 is written in [Go](https://golang.org/) and uses [SDL](https://www.libsdl.org/) for its rendering, input handling, and audio.
 It should easily run on Windows, OS X, and Linux.
 It - and the source code - are under the [ZLIB license](https://en.wikipedia.org/wiki/Zlib_License).

+## What's New?

+Getting the latest version?
+I recommend looking at the [CHANGELOG](CHANGELOG.md) file.

 ## Downloading

 You can download the latest pre-built release for your platform [here](https://github.com/massung/CHIP-8/releases).